rpgreview/papersandpaychecks/cow-orkers.md

 * A secret society of nuns imagine a wedding ring into existence.
 * A factory in Silicon Valley produces vast quantities of nihilism.
 * A learned society of mathematicians meet once a year inside a ruined synagogue to decide the fate of life on earth.
+* A witch is plotting to steal every Siamese cat in Wales.
+* A cold-hearted baron introduces a law that everyone must start dancing.
+* An innkeeper starts a company which sells twilight.
+* A sculptor is sent to jail, where he meets an innocent man who claims to have stolen love.
 * A princess rebuilds Stonehenge out of nuclear reactors.
 * An emperor makes a smoothie out of carrots, plums and mathematics.
 * A college professor in Texas spends her lunch break poisoning cathedrals.